Skip to main content

 Implement

 The code below is all you need to set up an SDK Standard app.
-SDK Custom and SDK Standard apps using key-pair auth will require server side setup and a slightly different client side implementation.
+SDK apps using key-pair auth will require server side setup and a slightly different client side implementation.
 Follow the steps here for instructions.

 import { setup } from "@loomhq/record-sdk";